mitra42/frugal-iot/README.md

   * This can be tricky - it should open at 460800 but might need changing after the first run at which point it should remember

-### Installing on a dev board
+### Installing and testing on a dev board

 #### Basic test
 * Edit _configuration.h to match your system and functionality required for example uncomment SENSOR_SHT85_WANT to enable that functionality
-* Compile and Flash to your dev board (ESP8266 tested, ESP32 should work)
+* Compile and Flash to your dev board
 * On a Wifi device such as a phone
 * Connect to the wifi node of the board which will have a SSID like esp8266-12345
 * Configure the Wifi SSID and Password of your router,
-* Configure the mqtt server address (address of your laptop noted when setting up the http server)
+* Pick the name for your project (use the same one for all your boards), and also give your board a name and description
 * SAVE and RESTART
-* It should now connect to the mqtt server
+* It should now connect to the mqtt server at naturalinnovation.org

 If you got the configuration wrong, you'll need (for now - part of issue#22) to
 * erase the settings - on Arduino IDE this is Tools->Erase->All Flash
 * recompile/flash.

+### For now run http server locally
+* At some point the html code will be someewhere you can run it, but for now - run on your own machine
+* cd `~/frugal-iot/html`
+* edit index.html so that it connects to your project (as configured on your board)
+  * for example if your project name is `My home` then the mqtt-projct should point at `topic="dev/Lotus Ponds/"`
+* Run `http-server` which will start a trivial http-server on port 8080
+* open (http://localhost:8080) in your browser